yaochen01/Covid-Data/README.md

 # Data Cleaning

-All data are cleaned in Excel prior to importing into MySQL Database
+All data are cleaned in Excel prior to being imported into MySQL Database

 # References